-The motivations to learn evolve as you become older; and for an adult educator, teaching can be even more difficult without a basic understanding of adult learning theory.
+The motivations to learn evolve as you become older, and for an adult educator, teaching can be even more difficult without a basic understanding of adult learning theory or Andragogy.

 As the Product Lead for Consumer Products at GA, I lead the team that researches, designs, and builds all of the educational programs that you teach (or may teach one day) at General Assembly.
 I am one of many product managers at GA (also known as miracle makers) who build out and iterate on our education products.
 This includes everything from our full-time Web Development Immersive, to our part-time Digital Marketing course, and online Web Design Circuit.
 Here I’ll discuss how we build new products, starting with the first stage in our product development process.
 In a future edition, we’ll share more about how we keep our products fresh years after we’ve first built them.